cosasha97/kernel-methods-challenge/README.md

 ```
 python start.py
 ```
-**Warning:** the computation of the different kernels will take a very long time.
+**Warning:** the computation of the different kernels will take a significant time.

 ## Content
 * "data/": contains the embedded data and the raw strings